Pace University: Westchester County

 The Elisabeth Haub School of Law is located in White Plains, New York.
 Nestled between the Cross-Westchester Expressway (I-287) and NY Route 22 (North Broadway), the Law School has a 13 acre landscaped suburban campus with a mix of historic and modern buildings.
-Founded in 1976, Pace Law School is the only law school between New York City and the state capital of Albany, New York, 136 mi away.
+Founded in 1976 as Pace Law School, it is the only law school between New York City and the state capital of Albany, New York, 136 mi away.

 Other properties

 Pace University established a public high school, Pace University High School, and opened its doors to its first class in September 2004.
 Pace High School is in New York City school district Region 9 and shares a building with Middle School 131 at 100 Hester Street in Lower Manhattan, 10 blocks away from the university's New York City campus.

 In the fall of 2004, Pace University opened two business incubators to help early-stage companies grow in New York City in Lower Manhattan and Yonkers.
-SCI², (which stands for Second Century Innovation and Ideas, Corp.) maintains accelerator sites in Lower Manhattan and in the 116000 sqfoot NValley Technology Center complex in Yonkers, New York.
+SCI², (which stands for Second Century Innovation and Ideas, Corp.) maintains accelerator sites in Lower Manhattan and in the 116000 sqfoot Valley Technology Center complex in Yonkers, New York.

-In 2001, the Women's Justice Center of Pace Law School opened a second site at the Westchester County Family Court in Yonkers.
+In 2001, the Women's Justice Center of the Elizabeth Haub School of Law opened a second site at the Westchester County Family Court in Yonkers.
 The Westchester County Family Court in Yonkers is one of three family courts in Westchester County.
 The Yonkers office of the Women's Justice Center is located at the Westchester Family Court, 53 South Broadway in Yonkers.

 The International Disarmament Institute is a center for teaching and studying worldwide disarmament, arms control, and non-proliferation.
 Matthew Bolton, the director of the institute, worked on The International Campaign to Abolish Nuclear Weapons, which won the Nobel Peace Prize in 2017.